-Daemion Counseling Center is a grass-roots, community-based mental health counseling center.
+Daemion Counseling Center is a community based mental health center.
 Since 1970, we have continuously served clients in southeastern Pennsylvania (Chester, Delaware, Montgomery and Philadelphia counties).

 As a small and responsive organization, we are able to see clients within days of their call.
 We offer intimacy and proficiency of a private practice with the flexibility of a counseling center.
 Daemion’s services rely on the expertise of our professional licensed therapists and counselors and their ability to help clients learn, change, and grow.

 Daemion Counseling Center’s highly qualified staff uses innovative and time-honored therapy models, careful examination of individual client progress and outcomes, and participation in ongoing professional education to establish and maintain credibility in the counseling field.
 We treat clients from age 14 and up.

 Daemion adheres to ACA ethical guidelines concerning confidentiality.
 No client information is given to anyone without the written authorization of the client.

 For more information about Daemion Counseling Center, please email us at [email protected], or call us at 610-647-1431.

 We give hope one hour at a time.

 Call 610-647-1431 (M-F 9 a.m. to 5 p.m.)

 Congratulations to Board Chair, Joe Koebele, for completing the 5th Annual Side-to-Side Positivity Ride on September 22nd!
 Joe weathered through the rain and completed the 110-mile journey from Glenside, PA, to Cape May, NJ.

 Thank you to everyone who has sponsored Joe to date.
 Although the ride has ended, there is still time to donate— this effort supports Daemion Counseling Center and your sponsorship makes a difference.
 Donate today!